Understanding The Relationship Between Career Counseling and Mental Health

 Not having any luck finding a mental health professional?

-Where can you find a career counselor?
+Where can you find a career counselor or therapy for advice and support?

-Many cities have career counseling centers where you can set up an appointment and meet with a professional, often on a short-term basis.
+Many cities have career counseling centers where you can set up an appointment and meet with a counselor, often on a short-term basis.
 Some universities and high schools also offer career counseling for younger people.
 If you're looking for more intensive career counseling, you can look for someone who works in non-public practice.
-Ask your primary care physician for a referral or search online for options.
+Ask your primary care physician for a referral or search online for career counselor options.

 Takeaway